aanujkhurana/ChecklistApp/Readme.md

-# Assignment 1
+#Assignment 1
 ##milestone 1

-In Week 2 I learnt:
+###In Week 2 I learnt:
-1.
-2.
+1.How to Commint on git and check history of code and tag brances 2.
 3.
 4.
 5.
 6.

-For Assignment 1 (checklist App):
+###For Assignment 1 (checklist App) I implemented:
 1. created new ios xcode app
 2. added basic structure to content view with Vertical stack (Vstack).
 3. added Text for headline in Vstack.